Q2PRO is an enhanced Quake 2 client and server for Windows and Linux. Supported features include:

 Linux binaries are not provided.
 Users are advised to build from source.
 See INSTALL file inside the source tarball for instructions.

-For historical and testing purposes, some older builds are available here.
+For testing purposes, some older builds are available here.

 Latest development source code can be obtained from Q2PRO github.com page.
 You can also report issues you have with the latest code there.
 This site also hosts a local mirror of the git repository.